-Many market intermediaries currently offer a software solution to their clients that selects an appropriate trading strategy and/or a broker depending on the market situation and trading objectives for best execution purposes, often named "algo wheel".
-Algo wheels seek to classify historical trading and performance, predict the performance of strategies and broker algorithms, and recommends when to use which algorithms.
-Using algo wheels to optimally execute simpler orders allows the trader to focus on more complex trade flows.
+Many market intermediaries currently offer a software solution to their clients that selects an appropriate trading strategy and/or a broker depending on the market situation and trading objectives for best execution purposes, often named an algo wheel.
+Algo-wheels seek to classify historical trading and performance, predict the performance of strategies and broker algorithms, and recommend when to use a particular algorithm.
+Using algo-wheels to optimally execute simpler orders allows the trader to focus on more complex trade flows.

-Predictive data analytics are enabling the identification of potential market conditions conducive to a "flash crash" type event.
+Predictive data analytics are enabling the identification of potential market conditions conducive to a flash crash type event.